nghianghesi/hms/README.md

      * 2 machines for sharding nodes
      * 2 machines to simulate clients
 5. Results:
-  * Able to scale processing to multiple machines,
+  * Able to scale out processing, rest api to multiple machines,
-  * Able to handle more than 2K concurrent of tracking requests + more than 2K concurrent of query requests.
+  * 3K concurrent of tracking requests + 3K concurrent of query requests.
-   (simulated by ~4K threads, 2K on each of 2 client machines)
+   (simulated by ~6K threads, 3K on each of 2 client machines)
-  * max time for processing one request ~ 8s
+  * max time for processing one request ~ 10s
-  * avg 2K+ requests/s (tracking+query)
+  * avg 4.5K+ requests/s (tracking+query)